Sauromalus klauberi

 Sauromalus klauberi, commonly called the Catalina chuckwalla or the spotted chuckwalla, is a species of chuckwalla, a lizard in the family Iguanidae.
-The species was first identified in 1941.
+It is endemic to Mexico The species was first described in 1941.

-Geographic range
+Geographic range and habitat

-S. klauberi is endemic to Baja California.
-It is found on the islands of the Gulf of California: Isla Espíritu Santo, Isla Partida, Santa Cruz Island, San Marcos, Santa Catalina, and San Francisco Island.
+S. klauberi is endemic to Isla Santa Catalina in Baja California, Mexico.
+Adults occur primarily on rocky hillsides, on bluffs, and in arroyo bottoms.

 Etymology

 S. klauberi is named in honor of Laurence Monroe Klauber, an American amateur naturalist.

+Description

+S. klauberi is oviparous, laying between 13–15 eggs.
+Adults have a median snout–vent length of 14.4 cm.